aliceliveprojects/WildLoggingDBParent/README.md

 4. The NodeJS code is downloaded as a .zip file.

-5. Put zip file in the 'code' folder of the repo, unzip, and then discard the .zip file.
+5. Put zip file in the root folder of the repo, unzip, and then discard the .zip file.

-6. Your `/code` directory will have a directory in it called `nodejs-server`.
-Take the contents of this directory out and paste into the `code` directory.
+6. Your directory will have a directory in it called `nodejs-server`.
+Take the contents of this directory out and paste into the root directory.

-7. Add a .gitignore file ([here](https://github.com/github/gitignore/blob/master/Node.gitignore)) (don't forget to make sure the name of the file is actually `.gitignore`). to the `/code` directory.
+7. Add a .gitignore file ([here](https://github.com/github/gitignore/blob/master/Node.gitignore)) (don't forget to make sure the name of the file is actually `.gitignore`). to the root directory.

 8. Make sure you are connected to the internet.
-Open a terminal in the `/code` directory, and type
+Open a terminal in the root directory, and type

 9. ```bash
    npm start